ecmwf/metview-python/docs/api/geopoints_obj_toc.rst

       - Computes the arc tangent

     * - :func:`columns`
-      - Returns the list of column name from a :class:`Geopoints` or :class:`Odb`
+      - Returns column names from a :class:`Geopoints` or :class:`Odb`

     * - :func:`cos`
       - Computes the cosine

     * - :func:`db_info`
-      - Returns a string of the database from the given :class:`Geopoints`.
+      - Returns the database description from a :class:`Geopoints`

     * - :func:`distance`
       - Computes the distances in a :class:`Fieldset` or :class:`Geopoints` to a reference point